At least 600 CDC employees are getting final termination notices, union says

 The notices went out this week and many people have not yet received them, according to the American Federation of Government Employees, which represents more than 2,000 dues-paying members at CDC.

-Officials with the U.S. Department of Health and Human Services did not immediately respond to a request for comment.
+The U.S. Department of Health and Human Services on Wednesday did not offer details on the layoffs and referred an AP reporter to a March statement that said restructuring and downsizing were intended to make health agencies more responsive and efficient.

-AFGE officials said they are aware of at least 600 employees being cut.
+AFGE officials said they are aware of at least 600 CDC employees being cut.

 But “due to a staggering lack of transparency from HHS," the union hasn't received formal notices of who is being laid off,” the federation said in a statement on Wednesday.